 - Blurt out whatever comes in mind

 - A child with ADHD never pays attention

 - A child will eventually grow out of ADHD

 When to see a doctor?

-If you notice more than a few signs of ADHD consult a specialist because it’s important to have a medical evaluation first to check for other possible causes of your child’s behaviour.
+If you notice more than a few signs of ADHD consult a specialist because it is important to have a medical evaluation first to check for other possible causes of your child's behavior.